Flag of The Flag of Cameroon

 The Flag of Cameroon

-The flag of Cameroon features three vertical stripes of equal size with a unique color sequence of green, red, and yellow from the hoist side to the fly side.
-Centered on the red stripe is a yellow five-pointed star.
-The green represents the lush vegetation of the southern part of the country, the red symbolizes unity and independence, and the yellow denotes the savannas in the northern part of Cameroon.
-The star is known as the 'star of unity,' representing the unity of the country.
+The flag of Cameroon has three vertical stripes of equal size, green, red and yellow from the hoist side to the fly side, with a yellow five-pointed star centered on the red.
+Green stands for the vegetation of the south, red for unity and independence, and yellow for the savannas of the north.
+The star is known as the 'star of unity'.

 Share this flag

-Between 1961 and 1975, Cameroon's flag told a different story.
-Two gold stars sat on the green stripe, each one representing a half of a newly federated nation: French-speaking East Cameroon and English-speaking West Cameroon.
-They'd been placed there after the 1961 plebiscite, when the southern portion of British Cameroons voted to join the already-independent Republic of Cameroun.
-Two peoples, two stars, one flag.
+Between 1961 and 1975, Cameroon's flag carried two gold stars on the green stripe, one for each half of a newly federated nation: French-speaking East Cameroon and English-speaking West Cameroon.
+They were added after the 1961 plebiscite, when the southern portion of British Cameroons voted to join the already independent Republic of Cameroun.

-That arrangement didn't last.
-President Ahmadou Ahidjo, who had consolidated power steadily since independence, pushed through a new constitution in 1972 that abolished the federation entirely and declared a unitary state.
-The flag was redesigned three years later to match: the two stars gave way to a single gold star, moved from the green band to the dead center of the red one.
-Unity, the redesign announced, was no longer a negotiation between two halves.
-It was a fact, singular and non-negotiable.
+That arrangement did not last.
+President Ahmadou Ahidjo, who had been consolidating power since independence, pushed through a new constitution in 1972 that abolished the federation and declared a unitary state.
+The flag was redesigned three years later to match, with the two stars replaced by a single gold star moved from the green band to the center of the red one.

-What makes this flag change unusual is what didn't cause it.
-There was no revolution, no coup, no regime change.
-A constitutional restructuring, essentially a political decision to erase the federal distinction between Anglophone and Francophone regions, was enough to rewrite the national banner.
-That kind of change is rare in vexillology.
+What makes the change unusual is what did not cause it.
+No revolution, no coup, no regime change.
+A constitutional restructuring that erased the federal distinction between Anglophone and Francophone regions was enough to rewrite the national banner.

-The missing second star hasn't been forgotten.
-When the Anglophone crisis escalated in 2016 and 2017, with protests over the marginalization of English-speaking Cameroonians spiraling into armed conflict, some activists pointed to the 1975 flag change as an early act of symbolic erasure.
-For Anglophone separatists, the removal of that star said everything about how the unitary state viewed their identity: not as a partner in federation, but as a region to be absorbed.
-The single star, meant to signal unity, reads very differently depending on which side of the linguistic divide you're standing on.
+The missing second star has not been forgotten.
+When the Anglophone crisis escalated in 2016 and 2017, as protests over the marginalization of English-speaking Cameroonians turned into armed conflict, some activists pointed back to the 1975 redesign as an early act of erasure.
+For Anglophone separatists, dropping that star said plainly how the unitary state saw them: not as a partner in a federation but as a region to be absorbed.
+The single star reads differently depending on which side of the linguistic divide you stand on.

-Green, red, and yellow.
-If those colors look familiar, they should.
-They belong to the pan-African tradition that swept the continent in the late 1950s and 1960s, popularized by Ghana's 1957 independence flag and rooted, further back, in the green, yellow, and red of the Ethiopian flag.
-Cameroon borrowed from that palette and gave each color a local meaning.
+Green, red, and yellow belong to the pan-African tradition that spread across the continent in the late 1950s and 1960s, popularized by Ghana's 1957 independence flag and traceable further back to the green, yellow, and red of Ethiopia's.
+Cameroon took the palette and attached local meanings to it.

-The green band, on the hoist side, evokes the lush forests of Cameroon's south and the promise of agricultural abundance.
-Yellow, on the fly side, represents the dry savannas of the north and the sun that dominates them.
-Red, the central band, stands for national unity and for the blood shed in the struggle for independence.
-That the star of unity sits on the red band is no accident.
-It's a deliberate compositional choice: unity is the binding center, the thing that holds the forests and the savannas together.
+The green band at the hoist is the forest of the south and its farmland.
+Yellow at the fly is the dry savanna of the north and the sun over it.
+Red in the middle is national unity and the blood shed in the struggle for independence.
+Putting the star of unity on the red band was a compositional decision as much as a political one: the center holds the forests and the savannas together.

-The vertical tricolor format itself echoes the French Tricolore, a quiet nod to France's colonial influence over the eastern half of the country.
-Even the flag's proportions, 2:3, follow the French standard rather than the broader ratios common elsewhere.
+The vertical tricolor format follows the French Tricolore, a quiet trace of France's rule over the eastern half of the country.
+The 2:3 proportions are the French standard too, rather than the wider ratios common elsewhere.

 Germany established the protectorate of Kamerun in 1884, planting its flag over a territory that stretched from the Atlantic coast deep into central Africa.
 That arrangement ended with World War I. After Germany's defeat, the territory was carved up between Britain and France under League of Nations mandates.
 France took the larger eastern portion; Britain administered two narrow strips along the western border, governing them as part of neighboring Nigeria.